|

 end func;

-The 'str' function must deliver a corresponding string for every value of the type.
-The 'parse' function parses a string and delivers the converted value as result.
+The str function must deliver a corresponding string for every value of the type.
+The parse operator parses a string and delivers the converted value as result.
 If the conversion is not successful the exception RANGE_ERROR is raised.
-The attribute used with 'parse' allows that it is overloaded for different types.
-After defining the 'str' and 'parse' functions for a type the 'enable_io' function can be called for this type as in:
+The attribute used with parse allows that it is overloaded for different types.

 enable_io(boolean);